segunanna/segunanna/README.md

 ## Hi there 👋
-My name is segunanna and i'm currently enrolled in ALX Africa where i am learning to become a software engineer.
+My name is Anna Segun and i'm currently enrolled in ALX Africa where i am learning to become a software engineer.
 I beleive with consistency and passion, i will grow into a front end engineer.
-I am looking forward to collabration in developing a software where rural farmers can have unlimited access to moderm farming equipments.
+I am looking forward to collabration in developing a software where rural farmers can have unlimited access to modern farming equipments.

 You can reach me on my email: annasegun8@gmail.com